 Types of Injury Cases

-Personal injury cases include injuries that are obtained by the negligence of another person or party.
+These cases include injuries that are obtained by the negligence of another person or party.
 Personal injuries can arise through a wide variety of scenarios, with car accidents as their leading cause.
-Christopher L. Jones, Attorney at Law handles all types of personal injury cases in Greenville, such as:
+Christopher L. Jones, Attorney at Law is a seasoned personal injury lawyer who has experience handling an array of cases in Greenville, such as:

 - Auto accidents